i99dash docs

 Updating after publish

-Just sdk-i99dash publish again with a new version.
+Just i99dash publish again with a new version.
 No separate "update" command — publish is idempotent per (id, version).

 Versioning strategy